Earthquake in India : 5 Alarming Truths Uncovered

 The hypocentre is the point on the earth’s surface immediately above the hypocentre, and the epicenter is the location of the earthquake that occurs below the surface.

-List of Major Earthquakes in India
+List of Major Earthquake in India

 Over the years, these regions have seen several large earthquakes that have damaged property, claimed lives, and had an impact on the economy.
 The list of Indian earthquakes is provided here.